-4.a. ☐ Yes nment: 4.2.
-4.b. □ No. An impact to coastal resources is not anticipated.
+4.a. ☐ Yes nment: 4.2.4.b. □ No. An impact to coastal resources is not anticipated.
 1.2.5.
-2.5.
-Department of Transportation Act, Section 4(f) 4.2.5.1.
-Are there cultural or scenic resources, of national, state, or local significance, such as national parks, publicly owned parks, recreational areas, and public and private historic sites in the affected area? $\square$ Yes $\square$ No Identify: 4.2.5.2.
-If so, during what time(s) of the day would operations occur that may impact these areas? protected 1050.1, p on: Will implementation of the proposed action result in an impact to properties under Section 4(f) of the Department of Transportation Act?
+5. Department of Transportation Act, Section 4(f) 4.2.5.1.
+Are there cultural or scenic resources, of national, state, or local significance, such as national parks, publicly owned parks, recreational areas, and public and private historic sites in the affected area? \Box Yes \Box No Identify: 4.2.5.2.
+If so, during what time(s) of the day would operations occur that may impact these areas? protected under Section 4(f) of the Department of Transportation Ac on: Will implementation of the proposed action result in an impact to properties under Section 4(f) of the Department of Transportation Act?
 (See FAA Order aragraph 5-2. b.
 (2), and 1050.1 Desk Reference, chapter 5, for details on how to determination.)
 5.a. ☐ Yes nment: 4.2.
-5.b. $\square$ No. Section 4(f) impacts are not anticipated.
+5.b. \square No. Section 4(f) impacts are not anticipated.
 1.2.6.
-Are the following resources present: National Resources Conservation designated prime a unique farmlands or, state, or locally important farmlands including pastureland, croplar and forest? ☐ Yes ☐ No Identify: land rega (See FAA on: Will the implementation of the proposed action involve the development of rdless of use, or have the potential to convert any farmland to non-agricultural uses?
-A Order 1050.1, paragraph 5-2. b.
-(4), and the 1050.1 Desk Reference, chapter 6, for a how to make the determination.)
+6. Farmlands Are the following resources present: National Resources Conservation designated prime and unique farmlands or, state, or locally important farmlands including pastureland, cropland, and forest? ☐ Yes ☐ No Identify: Evaluation: Will the implementation of the proposed action involve the development of land regardless of use, or have the potential to convert any farmland to non-agricultural uses?
+(See FAA Order 1050.1, paragraph 5-2. b.
+(4), and the 1050.1 Desk Reference, chapter 6, for details on how to make the determination.)
 6.a. □ Yes nment: 4.2.
-6.b. $\square$ No. An impact to farmland resources is not anticipated.
+6.b. \square No. An impact to farmland resources is not anticipated.
 1.2.7.
 Will imple physical lementation of the proposed action result in any construction or development or any disturbances of the ground in an area known to contain hazardous materials, s waste, solid waste, or other forms of pollution or contamination?
 No on: Is implementation of the proposed action likely to cause contamination by s materials, hazardous waste, or likely to disturb existing hazardous materials, hazardous waste site, or other area of contamination?
 (See FAA Order 1050.1, paragraph